 Here are some life lessons I learnt over years:

 Lesson number 1.
 Life is not a Bollywood movie.
 Nothing comes free.
 One needs to earn it.
 Be it love, respect, friendship, or all the things that we really take for granted – food, water and shelter.
 It is my actions which reveals who I am.
 I’m what I eat.
 I’m what I say.
 On occasions, when I feel really low, I take consolation in the fact that I’m really fortunate enough for all things I’ve around me – especially my parents and family members, and all the love bestowed upon me.

 Lesson number 2.
 Every single person out there is unique in his or her own way.
 Under estimating anyone or making spot judgements is never really helpful.
 Some people are full of surprises and could blow the mind away.
 I try not to keep any preconceived notion about anyone and let time take its own course.

 Lesson number 3.
 Loving oneself.
 Self-esteem and ego should not be confused with each other.
 This quite acts as a yardstick to treat others with dignity and respect.
 It is equally important to listen to others’ feedback and bring in the desired changes in attitude or behavior in oneself.

 These lessons are my own perceptions on reality about life and have been a source of guidance for me.
 Of course, no one is perfect.
 To err is to human.
 I may have hurt many in the past knowingly or unknowingly.
 And may likely do so in future too.
 So please maaf karna 🙂

 It’s very late now and I should be off to bed.

-EDIT: I’m glad to share an inspiring story published by Times of India on Mr. Ambur Iyyappa, my ex boss at Flipkart.
+EDIT: I’m glad to share an inspiring story published by Times of India on Mr. Ambur Iyyappa, my boss in my previous job @ Flipkart.
 Click here to read.